AnaHill/AnaHill.github.io/academic.md

   {% endif %}
 {% endfor %}

-Mäki et al. (2024) _Simulation-Based Study of Control Strategies for Beating of Human Cardiomyocyte Cultures_ [link](https://doi.org/10.1109/TASE.2023.3309668)

-> I developed a fuzzy controller and a mathematical model to simulate and control temperature-dependency of beating human cardiomyocyte cultures.
+I developed a fuzzy controller and a mathematical model to simulate and control temperature-dependency of beating human cardiomyocyte cultures.
 This research offers valuable guidance for scientists aiming to standardize experimental conditions and improve the reliability of cardiomyocyte-based assays.

 ### Mäki et al. (2023) _Opinion: The correct way to analyze FP signals_ [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10205591.svg)](https://doi.org/10.5281/zenodo.10205591)